dozmus/csar/design-docs/features/Multi-threading.md

 Multi-threading
 ========

-# Parsing
+# File Processing (Parsing, Search & Refactoring)
-__Problem__: Distribute and parse _n_ source files on _k_ threads efficiently.
+__Problem__: Distribute and parse _n_ source files, search them and then apply refactors to them on _k_ different threads.

 __Proposed Solution__:
+* Create thread pool with a fixed size (from cli)
+* Submit tasks to:
-* Store the complete list of source files to parse in a data structure
+  * Parse source files
-* Sort them by file size
-* Each thread picks and removes the largest source file from the data structure to parse.

-This way we minimize the throughput variance between different threads (e.g. if one thread does much more work than another).
-This is not perfect though, because file size isn't a comprehensive measure of source file parsing effort.
+  * Apply search
+  * If search is successful apply refactor
+  * Record result